p-argento/uni/BPM/BPM Lectures on Petri Nets.md

 *S-Nets*

-A Petri net is called S-system if every transition has  one input place and one output place (S comes from Stellen, the German word for place)
+A Petri net is called S-system if every transition has  one input place and one output place.

+(S comes from Stellen, the German word for place)

-This way any synchronization is ruled out  The theory of S-systems is very simple
+This way any synchronization is ruled out
+The theory of S-systems is very simple.

 *T-System*

-A Petri net is called T-system if every place has one  input transition and one output transition  This way all choices/conflicts are ruled out  T-systems are concurrent but essentially deterministic  T-systems have been studied extensively since the  early Seventies
+A Petri net is called T-system if every place has one  input transition and one output transition  This way all choices/conflicts are ruled out

-There could be synchronization, but it is determininistic.
+T-systems are concurrent (meaning synchronization exists) but essentially deterministic.
+T-systems have been studied extensively since the  early Seventies.

 *Free-choice nets*

-The aim is to avoid that a choice between transitions  is influenced by the rest of the system
+The aim is to avoid that a choice between transitions  is influenced by the rest of the system.

-Easiest way:  keep places with more than one output transition apart  from transitions with more than one input place  In other words, if (p,t) is an arc, then it means that  t is the only output transition of p (no conflict)  OR  p is the only input place of t (no synch)
+Easiest way:  keep places with more than one output transition apart  from transitions with more than one input place In other words,
+1. if (p,t) is an arc, then it means that  t is the only output transition of p (no conflict)
+2. OR  p is the only input place of t (no synch)

-But we can study a slightly more general class of nets by  requiring a weaker constraint
+But we can study a slightly more general class of nets by  requiring a weaker constraint.

-A Petri net is free-choice if  for any pair of transitions  their pre-sets are either disjoint or equal  or, equivalently, if  for any pair of places  their post-sets are either disjoint or equal
+A Petri net is free-choice if
+1. for any pair of transitions
+	1. their pre-sets are either disjoint or equal
+2. or, equivalently, if  for any pair of places
+	1. their post-sets are either disjoint or equal

 ![[Pasted image 20250122122836.png]]

+# 11 - Nets as Matrices
+Slide 11.
+Lecture 13.

+Nets as matrices:
+markings as vectors, incidence matrices, Parikh vectors, marking equation lemma, monotonicity lemma_

+# 12 - Invariants
+Slide 12.
+Lecture 14?

+Exercises:
+behavioural properties, structural properties_

+Nets as matrices:
+monotonicity lemma 2 and a corollary, boundedness lemma, repetition lemma_

+Invariants:
+S-invariants, fundamental property of S-invariants, alternative characterization of S-invariant, support, positive S-invariants_